allwynfernandes/avahq/architecture.md

 - `ava timeit` to keep track of amount of time given to a task or project per day.
 Add an entry with `/t fullstackopen 3h`.
 Adjust with `/t fullstackopen remove 2h` See progress with `ava show timeit fullstackopen 7 days`.
 For top tasks you spent most of your time on `ava show timeit top 10 month`

+Disappearing prompts.
+- The moment a `.as` or any other such message is sent.
+Ava replies with the next prompt in the list Like hinting the user to share the next item in the list.
+These messages dont stay persistent.
+They show up, staying on screen for 5 seconds then disappearing.